StrongResearch/isc-demos/README.md

     - `nnodes`: This is the number of nodes that you are requesting.
 Each node will have a number of GPUs.
 The **Rapid Cycling** cluster nodes each have **6 GPUs**, and there are currently a **maximum of 12 nodes available**, so be sure to request between 1 and 12 nodes.
-    - `venv_path`: This is the path to your virtual environment which we set up above.
-If you followed the instructions above for **"Creating your ISC User and Organisation credentials"** then you should leave this unchanged.
     - `output_path`: This is the directory where the outputs of your experiment will be saved, including reports from each node utilised by your experiment.
 It can be helpful to consider how you would like to structure your output(s) directory to keep your experiment results organised (i.e. subdirectories for experiment groups).
-    - `command`: This is the launch command passed to **torchrun** to commence your experiment.
-Note the call to `train.py` and the command line arguments passed.
+    - `command`: This is the **CMD** supplied when running your docker container.
+In this `fashion_mnist` example we demonstrate chaining the suitable instructions to run a **torchrun** command.
+We `source ~/.bashrc` to configure the nodes to communicate over infiniband (note this will soon not be required), activate the virtual environment with `source ~/.fashion/bin/activate` and then launch torchrun with `torchrun --nnodes=10 --nproc-per-node=6 ...`.
       Refer to the notes within `train.py` to understand how these arguments affect training and checkpointing.

 After you have run `prep_data.py` (above) to pre-download the Fashion MNIST dataset, you can launch this experiment to train on the ISC using the following command.